alexpareto/uptime-monitor/readme.md

 Because paying \$10/month for something to ping your personal projects feels like theft.

 This is a bash script that does a simple GET request to the URLs that you specify in environment variables.
-If it fails, it will send a sms message to the
+If it fails, it will send a sms message to the number set in `ALERT_NUMBER`.
+Idea is to run this on some cron every few minutes.

 Will want to set the following environment variables: